rather than completed Developers - Four/Four

 Step 5 - Refresh your access token

 When the access token expires, your API requests will receive a 401 Unauthorized response.
-To use the refresh token, make a POST request to the service’s token endpoint with grant_type=refresh_token , and include the refresh token.
+To use the refresh token, make a POST request to the service’s token endpoint with grant_type=refresh_token , and include the refresh token, client_id and client_secret.

 curl https://fourfour.ai/oauth/token \